JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

 At this point, if you want to deploy your containers easily without having to connect to each node and docker login / docker pull on these, you will use kubectl tool to deploy. kubectl need to be aware of your credentials for your docker repositories.
 For that, you will need to create a yaml file to generate a "secret".
 Learn more about this here, and read the comments because Kubernetes documentation is outdated.

     http://stackoverflow.com/questions/34290528/kubernetes-pullimageerror-using-docker-hub-with-a-private-image

+    Big picture is, you must base64encode the content of ~/.docker/config.json, but you must remove the auth: {} in it first because it's somehow buggy.
+Then you can take this piece of code and put it in the secret file (see my secret.sample.yaml file)

 ### Authenticate to the container cluster you have launched

     gcloud container clusters list